February 2018 - Cancer Currents Blog

 - Retooling NCI MERIT Awards to Support Budding Cancer Researchers

-NCI Director Dr. Ned Sharpless discusses how NCI is retooling a grant mechanism, called the MERIT R37 Award, to help early-stage investigators by extending the length of time they can receive funding under their first independent NIH grant.
+NCI Director Dr. Norman Sharpless discusses how NCI is retooling a grant mechanism, called the MERIT R37 Award, to help early-stage investigators by extending the length of time they can receive funding under their first independent NIH grant.

 - Abiraterone Approved for Earlier Use in Men with Metastatic Prostate Cancer